jayunit100/tanzu-install-annotated/docs/index.md

 So, we'll now "mature" or `kind` cluster into a true `TKG bootstrap` cluster.

 Now that the kind cluster is up, tanzu cli will start customizing it.

+### Take special note of kapp

+The logs below show kapp-controller being installed.
+This must be one of the first steps in TKG setup, you'll see why later!
 ```
  Warning: unable to find component 'kube_rbac_proxy' under BoM

+ #### Note this !!!!
+One of the first things we do is install kapp-controller.
+We'll rely on it heavily later.

  Installing kapp-controller on bootstrap cluster...

  User ConfigValues File: /tmp/2991662634.yaml
  Kapp-controller values-file: /tmp/330923605.yaml
  Kapp-controller configuration file: /tmp/3117802898